Marital Rights: “Divorce” After a Common Law Marriage or Cohabitation Relationship Ends

 At the Law Office of Edward S. Cooper, Esq., we have extensive experience helping clients across Summit, Scotch Plains, Linden, Elizabeth, and the greater Union County area.
 Attorney Edward Cooper believes that by listening closely to his client’s unique needs and concerns, he can better understand their situation and more effectively provide options for securing the support, custody, or visitation rights they desire.

-Contact us online today or through our Linden, NJ office at (908) 481-4625 to speak with Edward Cooper and schedule a free, confidential consultation regarding any long-term relationship, marital agreement, or family law issues you may have.
+Contact us online today or through our Linden, NJ office at (908) 481-4625 to speak with Edward Cooper and schedule a confidential consultation regarding any long-term relationship, marital agreement, or family law issues you may have.